 Instructions

-- In a mixing bowl with a dough hook, add in the flour, water, eggs, fresh yeast, salt, sugar, and honey.
+- In a mixing bowl fitted with a dough hook, combine the flour, water, eggs, fresh yeast, salt, sugar, and honey.

-- Turn the edge of the visible butter to face you.
-Using a rolling pin, make a double fold: roll from bottom to top until you obtain a thickness of about 7 mm.
-Draw a small mark in the middle of the dough, fold the top and bottom into the middle, then fold the dough in half again like a wallet.
-Cover in plastic wrap and place the dough in the refrigerator for 10 minutes.
+- With the edge of the visible butter facing you, use a rolling pin to make a double fold: roll the dough from bottom to top until it’s about 7 mm thick.
+Mark the center of the dough, fold the top and bottom edges to the center, then fold the dough in half like a wallet.
+Wrap the dough in plastic wrap and refrigerate for 10 minutes.

-- Finally, make a single fold: roll the dough to 1 cm thick, rolling from bottom to top to form a long rectangle.
-Fold the top over a third of the dough and then fold the bottom over the top.
+- Finally, make a single fold: roll the dough to a thickness of 1 cm, rolling from bottom to top to form a long rectangle.
+Fold the top third of the dough over the middle, then fold the bottom third over the top.
 Immediately roll out the dough to a thickness of 3.5 mm to start cutting and forming the croissants.

-- In a bowl, whisk the egg yolks and cream together.
+- In a bowl, whisk together the egg yolks and cream.

-- Cut triangles of 7 cm wide by 35 cm high.
-Roll the triangles on themselves starting from the base to form the croissants.
-Let rise for 2 hours at 26°C/77°F.
+- Cut the dough into triangles that are 7 cm wide at the base and 35 cm high.
+Roll each triangle from the base to the tip to form the croissants.
+Let them rise for 2 hours at 26°C / 77°F.

-- Place the croissants on a parchment paper-lined baking sheet and use a brush to apply a thin layer of egg wash to each croissant.
-Bake for 15 min.
+- Place the croissants on a parchment-lined baking sheet and brush them with a thin layer of egg wash.

-- When nicely golden, remove the croissants and let them cool on a rack.
+- Bake for 15 minutes or until the croissants are nicely golden.
+Remove the croissants from the oven and let them cool on a rack.

 Notes